 All that he has been told is that his soon-to-be-wife is nearing her 21st birthday and originally comes from Mysore.
 And that her personality will suit him well.
 But looks are important too (if he’s got to spend the rest of his life with her) and, well, the parents don’t always have the right ideas about these things…

-Ma has gone crazy again, as she always does!
-Papadums.
-Naan bread and roti.
-Pilau rice by the rickshaw load.
-At least three kinds of curry.
-Kebabs.
-And kheer and coconut cake for later.
+Someone’s aunty has high hopes for the occasion!
+So many foods… Bhajis.
+Samosas.
+Chicken tikka.
+Piles of roti.
+Baked chakuli.
+At least three kinds of kababs.
+And sweet potato coconut cakes for later.
 No-one’s going hungry here tonight!
 Just as well – Sandeep is famished – he hasn’t managed to eat much today.

 There’s commotion in the hallway and Papa’s voice can be heard, chattering excitedly.
 Sounds like Mausa Girish is there too.
 All the Khatris and all the Patels…